Inspired by Nanban

 Our most decadent perfumed candle: dark leather, heady spices and incense.
-Mysterious, almost naughty in its darkness, it conjures a bounty of spice-filled trunks, and leather-filled armoirs in the dead of night.
+Mysterious, almost naughty in its darkness, it conjures up a bounty of spice-filled trunks, and leather-filled armoirs inside the hull of a galleon traveling between Mexico, the Philipines and Japan.
 Inspired by our best-selling fragrance NANBAN.

 September 1620, nighttime inside a merchant ship, Nagasaki port.

-Within the pitch of the hull, the aroma of lacquered wooden armoires and of trunks full of rare spices, incense and leather, thickens the air with a dark, exotic redolence.
+Inside the pitch-dark hull of a spice galleon, the aroma of lacquered wooden armoires and trunks full of rare spice, incense and leather thickens the air with a dark redolence.